nph1508/SQL_Bicycle-Manufacturer_Dataset/README.md

 ---
 ## ⚒️Main Process
-### Query 01: Calc Quantity of items, Sales value & Order quantity by each Subcategory in L12M
+### Query 01: Calculates Quantity of items, Sales value & Order quantity by each Subcategory in L12M
 **Purpose:** Calculates quantity sold, total sales, and number of orders by product subcategory over the last 12 months.
 **Goal:** Understand sales performance by product name to identify strong and weak performers.
 ```sql